Well, Snerdley, you'll be interested to know that Business Insider just posted a story saying that Herman Kane has lost the Tea Party.

 They have no clue what the people of America feel or think.

-They're they're like aliens on another planet in a little bubble typing things up you have an answer to everything I throw at you.
+They're like aliens on another planet in a little bubble typing things up.

-I've made up my own mind on things I'm not a mind number asking you to do it for me.
+I'm not a mod-numbered robot asking you to do it for me.

-And you want me to pledge my life my honor and my sacred fortune in the process.
+And you want me to pledge my life, my honor, and my sacred fortune in the process.

-Yes sir.
+Yes, sir.

-Not sacred fortune was a sacred honor.
+Not sacred fortune, a sacred honor.

-They're watching the news they're watching Carl Rove they're watching Crowdhammer and they're saying where is the person that's speaking for me?
+And they're saying, where is the person that's speaking for me?

 And you're one of the only conduits that has that.

-well it's what I'm saying to myself uh where is the apology to all the people who said that from the beginning where no I'm not thinking about me.
+And, well, I'm saying to myself, where is the apology to all the people who said that from the beginning?

-There's never any accountability here and it's just it's it's uh just a side note Here, really worthy of nothing.
+And it's just, it's just a side note here, really worthy of nothing.

 And when they finally do see it, there's no mention of how they got it wrong.

-But at the outset, when there were those who say, no, no, no, this isn't this is you guys are ending up, you're you're encouraging the Muslim Brotherhood.
+But at the outset, when there were those saying, no, no, no, no, this is, you guys are ending up.

-This is the very opposite of, ah, you know what you're talking about.
+Oh, you know what you're talking about.

-When in fact we do.
+When in fact, we do.

 Why is that not as important as the attack on the Muslims in Bosnia was?

-The Christians are being I what did I say there no longer is a Christian church anywhere in Afghanistan now.
+There no longer is a Christian church anywhere in Afghanistan now.

 This is democracy on parade.

-Anyway, look at Charles, I appreciate the call.
+Anyway, look at, Charles, I appreciate the call.

 I understand what you're saying, and I thank you very much for it.

-We'll be right back.
+We will be right back.

-Investors Business Daily has an editorial.
+Investors Business Daily has an editorial that comments on some leaks.

-Apparently the WikiLeaks dump had some interesting data in it.
+Apparently, the WikiLeaks dump had some interesting data in it.

-And Japan said, No, you're not.
+And Japan said, no, you're not.

-The Japanese said you are not apologizing for that.
+The Japanese said, you are not apologizing for that.

 IBD asks, will the next president apologize for the current one?